 - Do you have a small toddler in the house who loves to put everything in his or her mouth?
 Try cool whip to be on the safe side!

 My whole family loved this project.
-After all eggs were dyed they used the left over foam to play around.
+After all, the eggs were dyed they used the leftover foam to play around.

 Be aware it can be a messy project and the food coloring end up on hands and cloth.

-After the eggs ere tried I was surprised that the colored eggs do not color your hands when touching them.
+After the eggs were tried I was surprised that the colored eggs do not color your hands when touching them.